 A typical scenario is where a research collaboration has a Service Provider Organisation that receives Attributes from Home Organisations and passes on (parts of) those Attributes to third parties providing the actual Services.
-In this case, where the Service Provider Organisation must ensure that all third parties receiving Attributes are committed to the Code of Conduct or similar (such as a Data Processing Agreement or a Data Transfer Agreement).
+In this case, where the Service Provider Organisation acts as a proxy for the third parties, the Service Provider Organisation must ensure that all third parties receiving Attributes are committed to the Code of Conduct or similar (such as a Data Processing Agreement or a Data Transfer Agreement).